MicrosoftDocs/win32/desktop-src/Intl/about-the-spell-checker-api.md

 ---
-Description: 'For users worldwide, textual input is part of a modern computing experience, for blogging, commenting, tweeting, instant messaging, or any other kind of text typing.
-In Windows 8, spell checking is built-in to edit controls.' ms.assetid: 'ED569D4F-568B-4381-91C3-8EAEDA4DD47C'
+Description: For users worldwide, textual input is part of a modern computing experience, for blogging, commenting, tweeting, instant messaging, or any other kind of text typing.
+In Windows 8, spell checking is built-in to edit controls. ms.assetid: ED569D4F-568B-4381-91C3-8EAEDA4DD47C
-title: About the Spell Checking API
+title: About the Spell Checking API ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # About the Spell Checking API